 10 Must See Korean Movies

-There are many people from all around the world who are totally unaware of the brilliance that is the Korean movie scene.
+There are many people from all over the world who are completely unaware of the brilliance that is the Korean movie scene.
 If you’re one of those people, you’ve been missing out big time!
 So, I’ve compiled a list of what I think are the 10 best Korean movies ever to grace our screens.

 Some of the best movies to have come out in the last decade or two have come out of South Korea.
 Part of the reason that Korean movies have such a high standard of quality is mainly due to the lack of funding on the industries’ part.
 Only the best scripts are chosen to be put forward and made into movies, which results in a lot of consistency.
 Another thing worth noting is the fact that Korean movies take far more risks in terms of plot development, and can be quite tragic in nature.
 Happy endings are very rare, and a majority of the time we are left with some unsettlingly bleak storytelling, which make for truthful cinema.